aurelia/templating/doc/article/en-US/templating-html-behaviors-introduction.md

 Remember, you don't need jQuery to get the Element your HTML Behavior is attached to.
 Aurelia can provide it to you!

-> Warn: Try to Avoid Browser Globals
+> Warning: Try to Avoid Browser Globals
 > In the above examples, we used a browser global: `Element`.
 Sometimes using browser globals can cause testing issues.
 That's not the case here.
 However, should you desire to leverage server-side rendering, you'll need to have a codebase free of browser globals.
 You may want to prepare for this in advance.
 To help you avoid browser globals, Aurelia provides a Platform Abstraction Layer (PAL) that provides three exports `DOM`, `FEATURE` and `PLATFORM`.
 In the case above, you could substitute `Element` for `DOM.Element`.

 ## [Making an HTML Behavior Available in a View](aurelia-doc://section/4/version/1.0.0)